woojoo666/arcana-notes/temp notes6.md

+### Cloning Restrictions

-certain cases where you don't want to allow cloning you shouldn't always be able to clone somebody and give different inputs and see what it outputs they chose to accept inputs from certain sources not accept inputs from you
+certain cases where you don't want to allow cloning you shouldn't always be able to clone somebody and give different inputs and see what it outputs
+	could be used for all sorts of malicious attacks, like reverse engineering your code they chose to accept inputs from certain sources not accept inputs from you

 ### Private Variables Revisited